 ● Your employees may be able to travel to and from work, but only where the work they do absolutely cannot be done from home.

-● The government has instructed certain non-essential workplaces and venues to close.
-Find out which businesses and venues must close in Northern Ireland.
+● The government has instructed certain workplaces and venues to close.
+Find out about business closures and restrictions in Northern Ireland.

 ● You should discuss working arrangements with your employees.
 If possible, take steps to facilitate employees working from home, including providing suitable IT and equipment to enable remote working.

-● If your employees cannot work from home, and your workplace is not required to close, then they can still travel to work, provided they are well and neither they nor any of their household are self-isolating.
+● If your employees cannot work from home, and your workplace is not required to close, then they can still travel to work, provided they are well and neither they nor any of their household is self-isolating.

 ● If you have employees in offices or onsite, you should ensure that they are able to follow Public Health Agency guidelines on social distancing.
 This includes, where possible, maintaining a two-metre distance from others and washing their hands with soap and water often for at least 20 seconds (or using hand sanitiser gel if soap and water is not available).

 Some people might feel they do not want to go to work if they're afraid of catching coronavirus.

 An employer should listen to any concerns staff may have.
 If there are genuine concerns, the employer must try to resolve them to protect the health and safety of their staff.
 For example, if possible, the employer could offer flexible working.
 See flexible working: the law and best practice.